7 Core Reasons Why the Naira Is Falling

 If you saved N5 million in June 2015, by June 2022, the value of your Naira savings have reduced by more than 50% even if you added interest.

-A colleague jokingly said, “Big churches now convert their Sunday offerings to Dollar so as not to minimize their losses due to continued depreciation of the Naira.”
+A colleague jokingly said, “Big churches now convert their Sunday offerings to Dollar so as not to minimize their losses due to the continued depreciation of the Naira.”

 For instance, the value of naira to a dollar in June 2015 was N196.92, but in June 2022, naira fell to $/414.72 at the official rate (with 100% pegging in place).

 What this means is that within seven years, the Nigerian currency fell by 52.52% against the US Dollar.
-The depreciation of Naira doesn’t only affect investors, it will also add foreign debt burden of the government.
-For instance, depreciation of the Naira added at least N9 Trillion to Nigeria’s foreign debt burden between June 2015 to June 2023.
+The depreciation of Naira doesn’t only affect investors, it will also add a foreign debt burden to the government.

-If within seven years, a currency recorded more than 50 per cent loss of its value and between May 2023 to August 2023 – from N461 to NN756 -, it recorded 40 per cent further loss, making multinational companies recording losses.
+If within seven years, a currency recorded more than 50 per cent loss of its value and between May 2023 to August 2023 – from N461 to NN756 -, it recorded 40 per cent further loss, making multinational companies record losses.

-The apex bank may call them speculators, but they are protecting their hard-earned cash as they see the politicians and policy makers themselves not showing any sign to commitment to rebuilding the Naira.
+The apex bank may call them speculators, but they are protecting their hard-earned cash as they see the politicians and policymakers themselves not showing any sign to commitment to rebuilding the Naira.
 Politicians spend FX at party meetings and campaigns.

 Inflated estacode

-Foreign school fees:
+Foreign school fees

 Certainly, the government has a huge role to play to make the Naira regain its value.
 But here are some of the measures to boost the value of the naira.

-An oil-producing country that prides itself as the economy giant of Africa, but cannot refine its fuel consumption is a huge problem.
-You can expect the Naira to rise (as outline in this article) when you continue to import inflation.
-Through importation of refined fuel, Nigeria is throwing in the ocean its opportunity to earn FX as earnings from crude oil sales.
+You can’t expect the Naira to rise (as outlined in this article) when you continue to import inflation.
+Through the importation of refined fuel, Nigeria is throwing into the ocean its opportunity to earn FX as earnings from crude oil sales.

-The government should allow the BDC operators compete with P2P instead of selling the scarce FX to the same people who control the black market.
+The government should allow the BDC operators to compete with P2P instead of selling the scarce FX to the same people who control the black market.

-Quality education at home, overhauling of the school curriculum to reflect the digital age is a must if the government wants to drastically reduce the number of Nigerians who source FX for payment of their foreign school fees.
+Quality education at home, and overhauling the school curriculum to reflect the digital age is a must if the government wants to drastically reduce the number of Nigerians who source FX for payment of their foreign school fees.